A System Model: ACME B2B Reseller Platform

 It took one particular issue to make the scope of our ignorance clear.

 There were no technical blockers—current business processes were the blockers.
-Every venue carefully validates and approves every reseller.
-Venues assign resellers to different discount and event availability tiers.
-Venues and resellers have a wide variety of payment methods and terms.
+Every venue wanted to carefully validate and approve every reseller.
+Venues wanted to assign resellers to different discount and event availability tiers.
+Venues and resellers had a wide variety of payment methods and terms.

 All of these processes had to be accommodated in the B2B sales flow.